BenjaminNechicattu/GolangTutorials/README.md

 ## Bitwise Operators
 ## Other Operators
     Concatenation using + or += operators, & for address of, * for ointer to, <- for Receive operator.
+# Escape Sequences
+    Secial string comrise a backlash (\) followed by a letter or combination of digits for controlling output on monitor.
+For instance :  newline(\n), carriage returns(\r),tabs,(\t) and non printing characters in Screen.